suchiiarora/portfolio/README.md

 ## Deployment

-The project is deployed on Vercel and available at [manishk.dev](https://manishk.dev).
+The project is deployed on Vercel and available at [suchi](https://manishk.dev).

-## Developer Information

-This project has been developed, designed and deployed by Manish Kumar.

 Reach me out:
 <br>